projectself-actualization/projectself-actualization.github.io/index.md

 {%- comment -%} Please delete below and place your page content here {%- endcomment -%}

+{%- comment -%}
 {%- include util/auto-content-generator.liquid -%}
 {{ website_info_text_first }}

 {{ website_info_text_second }}
+{%- endcomment -%}

+"This is the content of my ABOUT"